UBC-MDS/introduction-machine-learning/chapters/en/module3.md

 <choice id="2">
 <opt text="True">

-Variance and Bias are not mutually exclusive.
+Variance and bias are not mutually exclusive.

 </opt>